westwind79/docs/basics/keeping-up-to-date/upgrade.md

 You can use provided `autoupgrade` module to upgrade your store to the newest version using web interface.
 You can read more about the module and how to use it [here]({{< ref "/8/basics/keeping-up-to-date/use-autoupgrade-module" >}}).

-## Upgrade assistant module - CLI method
+## Upgrade assistant module (formerly 1-click upgrade module) - CLI method

 Upgrade assistant module (autoupgrade) is fully accessible through `cli`.
 You can read all the details [here]({{< ref "/8/basics/keeping-up-to-date/upgrade-module/upgrade-cli" >}}).